eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 We compress both the elements we want to keep, as well as the mask.
 Now the elements we keep and the mask are "compressed" to the beginning of the vector, and they are all adjacent.
-Now that we have managent to make our elements adjacent, we can use a masked store operation to only store those elements to the output.
+Now that we have managed to make our elements adjacent, we can use a masked store operation to only store those elements to the output.
 Finally, we count how many elements we stored, so we can update our secondary index variable `j` accordingly.
 Note: while we always consume a full vector of inputs (here 4 elements),